algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Technical Specifications.md

 ## Impact on other teams

-For Rust programmers will be allowed to use Harfang3D in Rust, it will be a gain of time.
+Rust programmers will be allowed to use Harfang3D in Rust, it will be a gain of time.
 For Harfang3D, it will bring new users.